ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Using ``ansible.legacy`` to access local custom modules from collections-based roles
 =====================================================================================

-Some roles use :ref:`local custom modules <developing_locally>` that are not part of the role itself.
-When you move these roles into collections, they can no longer find those custom plugins.
-You can update the tasks directly by changing ``local_module_name`` to ``ansible.legacy.local_module_name``.
+Some roles within a collection use :ref:`local custom modules <developing_locally>` that are not part of the collection itself.
+If there is a conflict between the custom module short name and the collection module name, you need to specify which module your tasks call.
+You can update the tasks to change ``local_module_name`` to ``ansible.legacy.local_module_name`` to ensure you are using the custom module.